ParthivRajesh/Clinical-Genomics-VariantPipeline/README.md

-#  Variant Calling & Annotation Pipeline for Human Genomic Data
+#  Genomics Pipeline for Streamlined Variant Discovery and Annotation

 ## Project Description
 This document demonstrates a complete variant calling and annotation pipeline that starts with FastQ datasets.
 The pipeline utilizes open-source bioinformatic programs to process resulting reads, align them to the human genome (GRCh38), call genetic variants, and functionally annotate them.